 - Changes in taste

 Changes in texture, such as curds or chunks, can also indicate that the coffee creamer has gone bad.
-While curds are famous for producing cheese, they also indicate a surge in lactic acid, which is an unregulated environment that can cause stomach problems.
+While curds are famous for producing cheese, they also indicate a lactic acid surge, an unregulated environment that can cause stomach problems.

 Finally, if the taste is sour after freezing, it’s most likely not fresh.
 Check the expiration dates on everything, including the coffee creamer you put in the freezer.
 If it’s been six months after the expiration date, it’s probably no longer safe to eat.